maxeonyx/brains/README.md

-NOTE: I am testing V lang as a potential platform for Brains.
-If codegen for TF goes well expect this project to move to V

 # Brains
 NOTE: this project is very early and was spawned from my own architecture research. contributions, opinions and issues are very welcome!
 Version 1.X.X will be considered ready for public use.